nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Given Interface/Implementer situation : `Movable m = new Donkey(); System.out.println(m.location)` :
 * 1. It compiles only if Movable has a (public, static and final) location field
 * 2. It will only show the content of Movable's location field content, even if hidden
-* Overriding method can declare any RuntimeException (such as NullPointerException) in throws clause even if overriden method doesn't declare a throws clause.
-(TODO - Check it)
+* Overriding method can declare any _unchecked_ exception (RuntimeException, Error, and subclasses such as NullPointerException, ArithmeticException etc) in throws clause even if overridden method doesn't declare a throws clause.
 * Subclass constructor : "[...] the compiler will automatically add super() as the first line [...]"
 CAREFUL that super() is accessible from the subclass !!
 If not, won't compile.

 #### Collections